 But no matter what your plans or needs are, it’s important to keep this in mind while planning your trip.
 No matter where you stay in Italy, you will almost always have access to some sort of WiFi from the property you’re staying at, especially if you’re staying somewhere in any of the major cities or areas.

-But if they don’t offer WiFi or you need access to it no matter where you are, then consider purchasing a portable WiFi device to use instead.
+But if they don’t offer WiFi or you need access to it no matter where you are, consider purchasing a portable WiFi device instead.

-Basically a mobile hotspot, these devices can connect to local networks and provide you with a WiFi signal wherever you are.
-So if you have work to get done and need a reliable connection, be sure to grab on and bring it along for the trip.
+Basically a mobile hotspot, these devices can connect to local networks and provide a WiFi signal wherever you are.
+So, if you have work to do and need a reliable connection, be sure to grab one and bring it along for the trip.

 If you think it’s no big deal and you’ll just use your phone and your mobile data, it is not that easy.
-To use mobile data in Italy, you’ll need to get a SIM card while there that works with your phone.
+To use mobile data in Italy, you’ll need a SIM card that works with your phone.
 Getting a SIM card in Italy is a process in and of itself, and once you do the card, it’ll have to work with your device.

-This means that your phone cannot be locked to a carrier back in your home country.
+This means your phone cannot be locked to a carrier in your home country.
 It needs to be unlocked and able to use a different SIM card.

 See Related: Pagan Holidays Adopted by Christianity